openstack-archive/fuel-main/docs/user/networks.rst

 Scheme
 ^^^^^^

-Once you figure out the network scheme for your future cloud, you need to configure your equipment according to this scheme.
-Note that the IP addresses in your case will differ from those shown in the diagrams.
+Once the networking mode is chosen (FlatDHCP / Vlan), it is required to configure equipment according to this scheme.
+Diagram below shows example configuration.

 .. image:: _static/flat.png

-By default we use several predefined networks:
+By default several predefined networks are used:

-* **FuelWeb** network is used for internal FuelWeb communications only (untagged on the scheme);
+* **FuelWeb** network is used for internal FuelWeb communications only and PXE booting (untagged on the scheme);
-* **Public** network used to get access from virtual machines to outside OpenStack cluster (vlan 101 on the scheme);
+* **Public** network is used to get access from virtual machines to outside, Internet or office network (vlan 101 on the scheme);
-* **Floating** network is used to get access to virtual machines from outside OpenStack cluster (shared L2-interface with **Public** network, in this case it's vlan 101);
+* **Floating** network is used to get access to virtual machines from outside (shared L2-interface with **Public** network, in this case it's vlan 101);
 * **Management** network is used for internal OpenStack communications (vlan 102 on the scheme);
 * **Storage** network is used for storage traffic (vlan 103 on the scheme);
-* One (for flat mode) or more (for vlan mode) virtual machine network(s). (vlan 104 on the scheme).
+* **Fixed** - one (for flat mode) or more (for vlan mode) virtual machines network(s) (vlan 104 on the scheme).

 Switch
 ^^^^^^

+FuelWeb can configure hosts, however switches configuration is still manual work.
-Now is the point where you need to configure L2 switch so that all nodes are connected to switch ports where "**FuelWeb**" vlan frames untagged (without vlan tags) and all other frames tagged (with vlan tags).
+All nodes has to be connected to a switch ports where "**FuelWeb**" vlan frames untagged (without vlan tags) and all other frames tagged (with vlan tags).
 Vlans 101-104 must not be filtered on those ports.
 It is crucial to isolate all used vlans from the rest of your network on L2 because in other case DHCP server on master node can send